learninglab-dev/the-resources/data/resources/people/connor-r/studio-lab.md

 ## *February 2020*
 ### 02/24/20: The Parker Quartet
+> Earlier this year, the Learning Lab had the pleasure of hosting the Grammy Award-winning Parker Quartet for an inspiring performance.
+The main studio space within the Learning Lab had to be reimagined for such an event; a total reconfiguration of the tables and truss was required.
+Enter StudioLab!
+Members of StudioLab loved the challenge of figuring out the solution.
+Not only did the setup need to be visually appealing, but the acoustics had to be inch-perfect and the final arrangement had to be practical, taking into account the many cables and cameras that were required to record the performance.
+Furthermore, our setup had to be in harmony with what the Parker Quartet were comfortable with, as they have already have a setup that they are familiar with.

 ![New lab setup](https://files.slack.com/files-pri/T0HTW3H0V-FUEUXJ7SS/image_from_ios.jpg?pub_secret=57070f8481)
 ![Jordan with screens recording quartet](https://files.slack.com/files-pri/T0HTW3H0V-FUGGFAZC6/image_from_ios.jpg?pub_secret=368d5cf669)
 ![Parker Quartet in positions](https://files.slack.com/files-pri/T0HTW3H0V-FU4HWLNUR/20200224_001_music224_parkerquartet_hyper2_001.mov_02241005.jpg?pub_secret=6bf01269d6)